akraino-edge-stack/kni-installer/README.md

       AWSRegion: "<aws_region_to_deploy>"

 Where:
-- `<base_domain>` is the DNS zone matching with the one created on Route53
+- baseDomain: DNS zone matching with the one created on Route53
-- `<cluster_name>` is the name you are going to give to the cluster
+- clusterName: name you are going to give to the cluster
-- `<aws_region_to_deploy>` is the region where you want your cluster to deploy
+- AWSRegion: region where you want your cluster to deploy

-SETTINGS can be a path to local file, or an url, will be queried with curl.
+- The other values (clusterCIDR, clusterSubnetLength, machineCIDR, serviceCIDR, SDNType) can be left with the defaults

 The make process will create the needed artifacts and will start the deployment of the specified cluster